-However, we appreciate that no two farms are the same, and everyone will have their own needs and requirements when it comes to security.
-Fortunately, we provide a wide range of fences and gates which are all made for the agricultural sector, letting you pick out the perfect solution for keeping your crops, animals and livelihood secure.
+But no two farms are the same; everyone will have their own needs and requirements when it comes to security.
+We provide a wide range of fences and gates for the agricultural sector, as our case studies show.

 Finding The Perfect Farm Fence

-For a start, the size of the fence will depend largely on the livestock you’re trying to contain, since there’s no point ordering a fence which your horses can jump over, or your goats can just scamper under.
+The height and strength of farm fencing will depend largely on the type of livestock you’re trying to contain.
 You also need to think about which fences will be the easiest to install and maintain, while it’s obviously important to consider your budget and how much land you’re trying to secure.

 Land Perimeter Fencing

-Fencing-off the perimeters of your land will not only keep your livestock safe, but also prevent casual passers-by from accidentally trespassing on your land.
+Fencing-off your land not only keeps livestock safe, it prevents casual passers-by from accidentally trespassing on your land.

-Due to their impressive durability and rustic farmhouse appearance, post and rail fences are currently the most popular type of agricultural fencing in the UK.
-These fences have always been notoriously easy to install, providing you with a simple, cost-effective way of marking the boundaries to your land and keeping any unwanted visitors at bay.
+Owing to their impressive durability and rustic farmhouse appearance, post and rail fences are currently the most popular type of agricultural fencing in the UK.
+Post and rail is easy to install, providing a simple, cost-effective way of marking the boundaries to your land, and keeping unwanted visitors at bay.